-Students who must be absent for reasons other than illness, such as a death in the family or a reason of similar gravity, must contact the lecturer as soon as possible and submit relevant documents that certify the seriousness of the case.
+Students who must be absent for illness or reasons other than illness, such as a death in the family or a reason of similar gravity, must contact the lecturer as soon as possible and submit relevant documents that certify the seriousness of the case.
+The documentation should be scanned as a PDF file and sent via email to the regular institutional email of the teacher: julius.rozenfeld@upjs.sk.

 There may be other activities which can validate missing a class or several classes, for example participation in high-quality international competitions, scientific research, conferences, or other relevant activities, which clearly contribute to the professional development of the student but final decision about the validity of the presented excuse fully falls in the lecturer's competency.
+Students must inform the lecturer about these activities too in a timely manner.
 Regular full-time or part-time employment is not an acceptable excuse for a missed class.

-COVID-19 regulations:
+Pandemic regulations:

 Changing pandemic situation requires continuous adaptation.
 Online sessions organized via Microsoft Teams are the preferred alternative to in-person sessions if necessary.
 Attendance will be duly followed on online meetings too.
-Tests - if required for the completion of course - are also planned flexibly.
-Normally, the first credit test takes place during the 6th week of the term with a second credit test on the 12th week, but changes may apply.
-If necessary, these teste dates can be changed according to the pandemic situation or replaced by online tests the form and content of which are comparable with a normal paper-based test session.
 Students are required to follow the department's noticeboard and inform themselves continuously about the possible changes!